Sognsvann

 Cycling on the footpath around the lake is prohibited; however there is a dedicated cycling trail.
 Disabled access is good to and around the lake.

-Part of the lake's popularity stems from its easy access from Oslo; Sognsvann station, located on the south end of the lake, is the final stop on line 5 on the Oslo Metro.
+Part of the lake's popularity stems from its easy access from Oslo; Sognsvann station, located on the south end of the lake, is the final stop on the Sognsvann line.

 Svartkulp ("The black pool"), a small forest lake which is one of three nudist beaches in Oslo, lies a few hundred meters to the east of Sognsvann.

 Nedre Blanksjø ("The lower shining lake") is an even smaller lake a few hundred meters to the north of Svartkulp.
 A pyramid marking the geographical center of Oslo municipality and county is installed on the east side of it, alongside Ankerveien.